 Our experienced and dedicated staff is committed to ensuring that all students are provided with the support and encouragement needed to reach their full potential while partnering with our families to build strong and collaborative home/school partnerships.

-As a community we have so much to be excited for.
-Not only have we seen incredible growth in our programming (despite a pandemic!), but we are only a few short years away from breaking ground to build an ALL NEW Consentino Middle School.
+As a community, we have much to be proud of and a lot to be excited for.
+This school year in particular will be especially interesting as begin construction on an all NEW Consentino Middle School this winter.
 We have greatly appreciated the feedback of our community so far and we will continue to ask for that feedback right up until we open the doors of our new home.

 We are thankful that you continue to put our trust in our community to educate your students and for partnering with us to unlock that potential.

 If you ever have any questions or concerns, please know that we are only a call or email away.
 Our Leadership Team prides ourselves in our responsiveness to families, so please, do not hesitate.
 The email addresses for every staff member of Consentino can be found by navigating to the “About Us” tab and selecting “Our Team”.

 As always, I thank you for your support and partnership.
 We can’t wait to see what the 2023-2024 Academic Year has in store!

 Richard J. Poor, Ed.D.